Marcelo Claure: Philanthropy

 In 2008, Claure and Brighstar helped Nicholas Negroponte found One Laptop Per Child, an organization that provides rugged, low-cost laptops to impoverished grade-school students.
 By 2019, One Laptop Per Child had delivered 2.5 million computers to students in 60 countries.
 In 2016, Claure created the 1Million Project Foundation in partnership with the Sprint Corporation.
 The Foundation aims to provide free computer and internet access to a million disadvantaged students in the United States.
 After the merger with T-Mobile, the goal grew to ten million students and it was renamed Project 10Million.

 Awards and recognition

 Claure has won a number of business awards.
 A World Economic Forum (WEF) Young Global Leader, he was named an Ernst & Young Entrepreneur of the Year and is a lifetime member of Ernst & Young's Entrepreneur of the Year Hall of Fame.
 He is a CEO Council Member for the Wall Street Journal.
 In 2016, Claure appeared in the Carnegie Corporation of New York’s Great Immigrants: The Pride of America initiative.

 Personal life

-Claure resides in Miami, Florida.
+Claure resides in New York City.
 He has six children, including four daughters with his wife Jordan Engard, whom he married in 2005.
 He has a son and a daughter from a previous marriage.